hpi-swa-teaching/ETLoad/notes/content/02_imgseg/object-formats.md

     Represented by a 3 in both versions.

+Weak indexable objects with instance variables
+:   Used for classes like `WeakArray`.
+    Can be created exactly like indexable pointer fields (`class basicNew: size` followed by a series of `instance instVarAt: index put: value` calls).

+    Represented by a 4 in both versions.

 Indexable word fields (array of 32 bit values)
 :   Used for classes like `Bitmap`, `IntegerArray` or `WideString`.
     Can be handled like indexable pointer fields, but the contents should not be interpreted as oops but rather as 32 bit words.